Talk Boost KS1

 How much does Talk Boost KS1 cost?

 Training delivered by an I CAN Communication Advisor - Each training session costs £700 + VAT plus £350 for a Starter Kit set of training materials per training pair (teacher and teaching assistant) and £300 per training pair thereafter.
 Price includes training materials and starter kits.

 We have a regional team of Licensed Tutors who deliver training (often to smaller groups).
-Training materials and starter kits are purchased from I CAN at a cost of £300 per person + the cost of the Licensed Tutor delivering your training.
+Training materials and starter kits are purchased from I CAN at a cost of £300 per training pair + the cost of the Licensed Tutor delivering your training.
 Prices vary for training but this option usually works out cheaper than option one.
 Find your local Licensed Tutor here.

 Get in touch on email@example.com or 0207 843 2515 to talk to our team about Talk Boost or to arrange training.